fairandsmart/right-consent/_docs/03-installation.md

 ### Backend

 Backend service is developed in Java using quarkus.
-It exposes a REST API that is accessed front other services.
+It exposes a REST API that is accessed from other services.
 It also integrates configuration elements for working with keycloak.

 In order to run the backend, you need to clone the github repository and to run a local instance using Java and Maven :